awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-elasticsearch-kibana/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

 ### AWS Lambda Function
-* Configure least privilege access IAM role for Lambda function
+* Configure limited privilege access IAM role for Lambda function
 * Enable reusing connections with Keep-Alive for NodeJs Lambda function
 * Enable X-Ray Tracing